 Training Support: Furthering employees’ education.
-The business may give educational assistance, and can help figure out which classes and projects would be best help advance their career path.
+The business may give educational assistance and can help figure out which classes and projects would be the best to help advance their career path.
 This assists the employee to identify areas of development.

 Supporting Health and Employee Wellbeing: HR plays a crucial role in supporting the well-being and health of an employee.
 Employees are human resources.
 Therefore, they will require help enduring psychological and mental health, medical problems, and a bunch of other life events.
 HR can help workers through any of these and different conditions.